 (b) After termination of the Trust, the Owner Trustee shall prepare, sign and file the certificate of cancellation for the Trust under the Delaware Business Trust Act with the Secretary of State of the State of Delaware pursuant to Section 3810 of the Business Trust Act.

-(c) Each Series and the trusts created thereby shall terminate upon the collection and distribution of all moneys and assets of the related Series Property .
+(c) Each Series and the trusts created thereby shall terminate upon the earlier of the collection and distribution of all moneys and assets of the related Series Property and the circumstances specified in Section 3.02(d).

 (d) No Certificate Holder shall be entitled to revoke the Trust or any Series.